 12 Japanese LGBTQ+ Films To Watch

-Love, heartbreak and the untold tales of Japan’s LGBTQ community
+Love, heartbreak and the untold tales of Japan’s queer community

-With the rise of the Pride Parade in Tokyo’s Shibuya and Harajuku to the pressure on the Tokyo Government to officially recognize same-sex partnerships, there’s a lot to celebrate with the LGBTQ+ boom in Japan.
+With the rise of the Pride Parade in Tokyo’s Shibuya and Harajuku to the pressure on the Tokyo Government to officially recognize same-sex partnerships, there’s a lot to celebrate in Japan.
 However, there’s still a long way to go, and phrases like “The nail that sticks up gets hammered down” still dominate Japan’s cultural ideology and landscape.
-This list of our favorite Japanese LGBTQ-themed films showcases the nuanced and honest representations of Japan’s LGBTQ community, and each film has gained attention both in Japan and abroad.
+This list of our favorite Japanese LGBTQ+-focused films showcases the nuanced and honest representations of Japan’s queer community, and each film has gained attention both in Japan and abroad.

-From Tsuyoshi Kusanagi’s portrayal of a transgender woman in Midnight Swan to a gay lawyer’s battle with love and self-resentment in Three Stories of Love, these Japanese LGBTQ films have helped to shape, and change, Japan’s modern film industry and the country’s attitudes towards LGBTQ people.
+From Tsuyoshi Kusanagi’s portrayal of a transgender woman in Midnight Swan to a gay lawyer’s battle with love and self-resentment in Three Stories of Love, these Japanese LGBTQ+ films have helped to shape, and change, Japan’s modern film industry and the country’s attitudes towards LGBTQ+ folks.

 Funeral Parade of Roses (1969)